Tomi7710/Ansible_Automation_Project/README.md

 - Apache – Installs and configures Apache web server.

-- PHP – Installs PHP and dependencies.
+- PHP – Installs PHP runtime and dependencies, configures the environment and deploys the PHP application.

-- HTML – Deploys static HTML content.
+- HTML – Deploys static HTML files to the web server.

 - Angular – Deploys Angular application.